OfirMazor/Aerial-Images-Semantic-Classification/README.md

 ## Customization
 All variables and parameters are set and defined in Configurations.py.
-Tuning training and models parameters can be change directly in the Configuration script for personal configurations.
+Tuning models parameters and files paths can be change directly in the Configuration script for personal configurations.